Our purpose

 While we acknowledge the progress made in government policy since 2022, we continue to advocate urgently for the following:

->> Fair and Timely Refugee Determination Process We call for the establishment of appropriate processes to fairly assess the claims of approximately 10,000 people still seeking protection including progression of proposed reforms to the administrative review regime and abolition of the Fast Track process.
+> Fair and Timely Refugee Determination Process We call for the establishment of appropriate processes to fairly and quickly assess the claims of those thousands rejected under the Fast Track process or ‘medevaced’ to Australia from offshore and still seeking protection.

->> Family Reunion Prioritization We strongly advocate for the prioritization of family reunion applications for refugees granted permanent protection.
+> Family Reunion Prioritisation We strongly advocate for the prioritization of family reunion applications for refugees granted permanent protection.

 Our long-term objectives